Introduction to supervision

-While writing your thesis you will be guided by a supervisor.
-Next to content related outcomes the supervisor will also evaluate additional learning outcomes which are related to competences on bachelor or master level.
-Your supervisor will evaluate how you apply ethics appropriate to scientific research, how you demonstrate your ability to work on your own initiative and also how you demonstrate your ability to organize your work on this longer term project within a tight schedule.
+A supervisor will guide your thesis-writing process.
+Next to content related outcomes, the supervisor will also evaluate additional learning outcomes, which are related to competences on bachelor or master level.
+Your supervisor will evaluate how you apply ethics appropriate to scientific research, how you demonstrate your ability to work on your own initiative and how you demonstrate your ability to organize your work on this long-term project within a tight schedule.

-Also be aware that it can be quite usual that your supervisor has limited time to supervise you, but nonetheless has great expectations of your commitment.
-The working relationship you have with your supervisor is unique and it does frequently happen that it is the source of some friction and sometimes frustration.
+Be aware that it is common that your supervisor has limited time to supervise you, but nonetheless has great expectations of your commitment.
+The working relationship you have with your supervisor is unique and it frequently happens that it is the source of some friction and sometimes frustration.
 This is because your supervisor is the person who is likely to be challenging and (constructively) criticising your ideas on a regular basis.

 The relationship with your supervisor can have a major influence on your success rate.
 Be aware of both your roles in the thesis process and if unclear inform yourself on what to expect and what not to expect.
 In maintaining a successful relationship with your supervisor you might be able to graduate sooner and achieve a higher grade.

-Before talking to a potential supervisor, it is important to carefully think of the listed points below:
+In some cases you are allowed to choose your own supervisor.
+Before talking to a potential supervisor, it is important to think carefully of the listed points below.

 Preferences with respect to the content: